 The following transcript has been altered for readability.

-Becky Flint: So excited to have you here, Wyatt, and would love to talk more about portfolio management and how it would drive strategic decision making and maximizing outcomes.
+Becky Flint: So excited to have you here as a part of the CPO Series, Wyatt, and would love to talk more about portfolio management and how it would drive strategic decision making and maximizing outcomes.
 So without further ado… Well, before I start, it is super interesting to hear your background.
 So how does it come to product management or portfolio management?

 And then also, we had a problem.
 I was carrying records around, all right?
 I was flying to Ibiza and South Africa and Brazil with these giant records crates, they would be like 80 pounds each sometimes, full of like 110 records, and they’d always get stuck in customs and it was a mess.
 And MP3s were coming out, and my friends and I were trying to figure out how to DJ with MP3s in the late ’90s, and that was really a hard technology problem.
 And so we were early beta users of this software out of Berlin that let you DJ with a laptop.
 And then there’s like these boxes, you would plug the laptop into this janky box, and then into another sound card box, and then into the turntables that had time-coded vinyl on them and they would let you DJ with MP3s from your laptop.
 And that was the original founders who went on to do Final Scratch.

 But as a beta user of that software, we looked at our record collections.
 At the time I had 10,000 records, physical vinyl, and I was like, “How on earth am I going to get all these records into MP3?”
 And that was part of the reason why beatport.com exists.
 And so we built a website and we started calling labels and asking if they would allow us to sell MP3s on the internet.
 And this was like 2001, so they told us, “No,” like everyone said, “No,” for two years.
 And then finally the technology started to catch up and people started to say, “Yes.”
 And next thing you know, I was running a tech company that was beatport.com from a DJ.
 So that’s sort of how I made that transition.